zama-ai/concrete/docs/tutorial/floating_points.md

 return %7
 ```

-The reason for that is that `d` no longer depends solely on `x`, it depends on `y` as well.
-Thus, **Concrete Numpy** cannot fuse these operations, so it raises an exception.
+The reason for this is that `d` no longer depends solely on `x`, it depends on `y` as well. **Concrete-Numpy** cannot fuse these operations, so it raises an exception instead.